Thomas Wadsworth: Life

 The son of Thomas Wadsworth, he was born in the parish of St. Saviour's, Southwark, on 15 December 1630.
 His father was close to Samuel Bolton, who held a lectureship at St Saviour's as well as being Master of Christ's College, Cambridge; and in 1647 Thomas entered Christ's College.
 There his tutors were Peter Harrison and William Owtram.
 He was scholarly, religiously inclined, and joined an academic club for philosophical study and devotional exercises.

 Having graduated B.A. in 1650–1, Wadsworth was called home by his father's last illness.
 Elected Fellow in 1652 of Christ's, he graduated M.A. in 1654, and then resigned his fellowship on Bolton's advice, accepting a call to minister at St. Mary's, Newington Butts, Surrey.
 The rectory had been filled by Henry Langley on the sequestration of James Meggs; Langley was followed by John Morton, on whose death the parish was divided on the question of his successor; each section independently petitioned parliament in favour of Wadsworth, who was appointed on 16 February 1653.
 He was ordained by the eighth London classis in the church of St Mary Axe.
 He gained a reputation preacher and catechist.

 On August 1660, after the English Restoration, Meggs claimed the living; Wadsworth resigned on 29 September.
 He retained a Saturday morning lectureship at St Antholin's, and a Monday evening lectureship at St Margaret, Fish Street Hill.
 The parishioners, who were the patrons of the perpetual curacy of St Laurence Pountney, presented him to that living, with a lectureship at St John the Baptist's.
-He held it till the Uniformity Act of 1662, preaching his farewell sermon on 23 August, the day before the act came into force.
+He held it till the Act of Uniformity 1662, preaching his farewell sermon on 23 August, the day before the act came into force.

 Moving to Theobalds in the parish of Cheshunt, Hertfordshire, he preached privately there, and, also privately to a section of his old flock at Newington Butts, taking no salary.
 He continued his works during the plague of 1665.
 After the Great Fire of 1666 he preached in a timber building erected in Deadman's Place, Southwark, where he was assisted by Andrew Parsons (1616–1684).
 He still continued to reside and preach at Theobalds, where in 1669 he was returned as keeping a conventicle along with Robert Bragge (1627–1704), and where he took out a license (1 May 1672) under the Royal Declaration of Indulgence, as a presbyterian teacher in the house of Jonathan Pritman.

 A few weeks before his death Wadsworth left Theobalds for a residence in Pickle Herring Stairs, Southwark.
 He died on Sunday, 29 October 1676.
 His funeral sermon was preached (12 November) by Robert Bragge; Richard Baxter took charge for some months of the Deadman's Place congregation.